From The Devil in the Dust

 But how could they ever have prepared their minds for this?

-The light drew lines like golden wires, and planes like sheets of gold; it drew walls and domes and minarets; it built a palace or a temple in miniature, like a princess's golden toy only that this toy burned their eyes, its making burned their minds like a brand, and it lay still in the air a hand's span above the floor.
+The light drew lines like golden wires, and planes like sheets of gold.
+It drew walls and domes and minarets; it built a palace or a temple in miniature, like a princess's golden toy only that this toy burned his eyes, its making burned his mind like a brand, and it lay still in the air a hand's span above the floor.

 And it turned in the air and seemed to move further off, from all sides at once; and as it moved so other buildings flowed into the light, and streets, and vast gardens on steep slopes and a river below, and...

 "This is Ascariel," said Tumis, when all the city on its high hill was before them, gleaming golden in that foetid air; and Marron thought, What need the real world, then, what needed all those deaths?

 Order The Devil in the Dust through the publisher's website.Visit the Outremer website to learn more about The Books of Outremer